kyuhyoung/scripts/README.md

 Installation description for ipTIME n500u for Ubuntu.

 ### [.tmux.conf]
-Tmux cofiguration file.
+Tmux cofiguration file **for tmux vesrion 2.1 or later**.
 This file better be located as "~/.tmux.conf".
 Don'forget to apply the configuration file.
 ```
 $ tmux source-file ~/.tmux.conf